Oatmeal Chocolate Peanut Butter Bars

 How do I store these after I bake them?

-I store them in a Tupperware-type container that is airtight.
+I store them in an airtight Tupperware-type container.

 Can I freeze these after baking them?

-Absolutely, these freeze very well.
-Place them in an airtight container and freeze them for up to 2 months.
+These freeze very well.
+Please place them in an airtight container and freeze them for up to 2 months.

 Can I substitute different chips in this recipe?

-Yes, you can for sure.
-I realize some people like milk chocolate chips over dark chocolate/semi-sweet chips.
-You can trade them out for butterscotch chips, Reese’s peanut butter chips, sea salt caramel chips, cinnamon chips, or white chocolate chips.
+Yes, you can.
+Some people like milk chocolate chips over dark chocolate/semi-sweet chips.
+You can trade them out for butterscotch, Reese’s peanut butter, sea salt caramel, cinnamon, or white chocolate chips.
 Any of these work, depending on your family’s taste preference.
 You can trade out any or all of them.
-This recipe is so versatile, any of these make the bars delicious.
+This recipe is so versatile; any of these makes the bars delicious.

 Is it possible to use chunky peanut butter?

-We love using both creamy and chunky/crunchy peanut butter, either one will work.
+We love using creamy and chunky/crunchy peanut butter; either will work.

 Would steel-cut oats work with this recipe?